Project Info

 Project Description

 The Kashmir Markhor Recovery Project aims at improving the population status of the once thought to be extinct species, the Pirpanjal Markhor (Capra falconeri) in Jammu and Kashmir.
-The team aims to achieve the objective by implementing focused activities in the landscape such as exploration of new and protection of critical markhor habitats, assessing the effects of anthropogenic pressure and livestock grazing on markhor and its habitat.
-The project fits under the big idea of the organization-Species Recovery.
+The team aims to achieve the objective by implementing focused activities in the landscape, such as exploration of new and protection of critical markhor habitats, assessing the effects of anthropogenic pressure and livestock grazing on markhor and its habitat.
+The project fits under the big idea of the organisation-Species Recovery.

-In the last couple of years, WTI has been monitoring different sites and working with the local communities and herders to conserve markhor and its habitat.
-The project team has also conducted occupancy surveys, assessed the impact of livestock on markhor habitat, held consultations with migratory herders and locals to reduce pressure on markhor habitat and linked locals and migratory herders with different welfare schemes of Govt. and other agencies.
+In the last couple of years, WTI has been monitoring different sites and working with the local communities and herders to conserve the markhor and its habitat.
+The project team has also conducted occupancy surveys, assessed the impact of livestock on markhor habitat, held consultations with migratory herders and locals to reduce pressure on markhor habitat and linked locals and migratory herders with different welfare schemes of the government and other agencies.
 Additionally, informer networks were developed to control the poaching of this species.

 PARTNERS: Astral Foundation, Department of Wildlife Protection, Jammu & Kashmir